ridatadiscoverycenter/buoy-viewer-nuxt/README.md

 > Explore data from the [RI Data Discovery Center](https://ridatadiscovery.org) about the Narragansett Bay.

 A web app to explore data about the Narragansett bay.
-Built using Nuxt (vue).
+Built using Nuxt (Vue).
 Uses the buoy-api as a backend.

 ## Build Setup